-• Feb 24 1917 - WWI: Zimmermann Note presented to U.S. ambassador we During World War I, British authorities give Walter H. Page, the U.S. ambassador to Britain, a copy of the "Zimmermann Note," a coded message from Arthur Zimmermann, the German foreign secretary, to Count Johann von Bernstorff, the German ambassador to Mexico.
+Feb 24 1917 - WWI: Zimmermann Note Presented To U.S. Ambassador " During World War I, British authorities give Walter H. Page, the U.S. ambassador to Britain, a copy of the "Zimmermann Note," a coded message from Arthur Zimmermann, the German foreign secretary, to Count Johann von Bernstorff, the German ambassador to Mexico.
 In the telegram, intercepted and deciphered by British intelligence in late January, Zimmermann stated that in the event of war with the United States, Mexico should be asked to enter the conflict as a German ally.
 In return, Germany promised to restore to Mexico the lost territories of Texas, New Mexico, and Arizona.